-According to the most current American Community Survey, the total population in Hillsborough County, Florida is 1,513,301, of which almost 6% are children under five (5) years of age, and 21.5% are children under eighteen (18).
+According to most current American Community Survey, the total population in Hillsborough County, Florida is 1,513,301, of which almost 6% are children under age five, and 21.5% are children under eighteen.
 In addition, 53% of the population is White (not Hispanic or Latino), 31% is Hispanic (all races), and 16% is Black or African American (not Hispanic).